Skip to content

 MEDEA

 Featuring Miren Alvarez-Fabregas (of “Mga Multo” fame) in perhaps the most electrifying and visceral portrayal of the betrayed and vengeful Medea.
-Supporting this tour de force are acclaimed theater veterans like Yan Yuzon, Joseph dela Cruz, Katski Flores, Gold Soon, Pickles Leonidas, Mark Aranal and Chot Kabigting.
+Supporting this tour de force are acclaimed theater veterans like Yan Yuzon, Joseph dela Cruz, Katski Flores, Gold Soon, and Pickles Leonidas.

 Betrayed by her husband Yason, who abandons her to marry Glauce (daughter of King Creon of Corinth), the sorceress Medea is exiled as a threat.
 Granted one day before banishment, she plots vengeance.
 She secures future asylum in Athens from her friend Egeo by promising to cure his sterility.
 Feigning reconciliation, Medea sends Yason’s new bride poisoned gifts—a coronet and robe—that kill Glauce and Creon.
 To inflict ultimate suffering on Yason, Medea does the unthinkable.
 She escapes Corinth in a dragon-drawn chariot provided by her grandfather, the sun god Helios, leaving Yason without anything and broken.
 This tragedy explores vengeance, betrayal, and the consequences of shattered oaths, culminating in Medea’s devastating acts of retribution.